 I believe this is what true mentors do -teach you to believe in yourself so you can be the best you can be, and they are there for you especially when you are at your worst.
 They show us that we are loveable and highly valued even when we are weak, lost and broken.
 Doing this alone helps us recover and be better than we were before.

-Another man that is beyond belief is Michael Edwards also know as “Eddie the Eagle”.
+Another man that is beyond belief is Michael Edwards also known as “Eddie the Eagle”.
 Again, the film by the same name was about him.
 He is a British Ski Jumper who became a record holder.
-What is so inspiring about Eddie is his ironclad believe in himself.
+What is so inspiring about Eddie is his ironclad belief in himself.
 Nothing and nobody were going to stop him doing what he wanted to do.
 He also had no support, including financial support, to get him where he wanted to be but that did not stop him either!
-He gives a new meaning to the saying “where there’s a will there’ s a way”.
+He gives a new meaning to the saying “where there’s a will there s a way”.

 Mentors have a knock-on effect.
 Whenever I read or see something about how a mentor has steered someone onto the course of success, I get newly inspired and motivated myself.
 I would say a huge ingredient for not only success but happiness in one’s life is having people around you with your best interest at heart.
 Having the support of people that love you.
 They will lift you up when you are down and carry you when you cannot continue yourself.
-As Oprah herself has said relating to her own life “Surround yourself with people that are only going to take you higher”.
+As Oprah, herself has said relating to her own life, “Surround yourself with people that are only going to take you higher”.

-I want to give a huge thank you to all the mentors that have showed up for me in my life.
+I want to give a huge thank you to all the mentors that have shown up for me in my life.
 I would not be where I am only for you.
 Thank you, thank you.